 Comparing the Boerboel vs. the Bullmastiff for your next livestock or estate guardian?
 The Boerboel and the Bullmastiff might be two of the most similar-looking dog breeds.
 Side by side, you would be forgiven if you thought they were the same dog.
 However, once you dig a little deeper, you’ll find a lot more differences than you first thought.

 So, whether you are wondering what the connection is between these two breeds, or you can’t decide which one is better suited to you and your family, this guide is a must-read.
 The Boerboel is the largest of the two, and he is the more intense of the two to look after.
-The Bullmastiff is the most popular with families across America, but he is not suited to every family.
+The Bullmastiff is popular with families across America, but he is not suited to every family.

 Both breeds can be wonderful family companions and excellent protectors of both home and property.
 Due to their size though, neither breed is recommended for novice dog owners.
 Curious to find out more?
 Let’s start the battle of the big dog B’s!